 Many hybrid breeds exist today.
 The Cockapoo, for example, is a cross between a Cocker Spaniel and a Poodle.

-A Pomeranian Poodle Mix can live for 12 – 16 years.
+As mentioned above a Pomeranian Poodle Mix can live for 12 – 14 years.

 At 12 months of age, the Pomapoo will be full-grown and be: